 - Tendonitis/Bursitis and inflammation.

 As you can see there are different types of rotator cuff injuries.
 The most common cause of rotator cuff pain is a process we call rotator cuff tendinosis.
 This implies that your rotator cuff is starting to wear out and degenerate.
-If the rotator cuff begins to degenerate enough it may start to tear — what we call a partial rotator cuff tear.
-That can irritate or inflame the bursa sitting on the rotator cuff.
-It might hurt with certain activities too… but it is the night pain that usually makes you call our office.
+If the rotator cuff begins to degenerate enough it may start to tear.
+A small tear can be referred to as a partial rotator cuff tear.
+The tearing can irritate or inflame the bursa sitting on top of the rotator cuff.
+Your shoulder might hurt with certain activities too… but it is the night pain that usually makes you call our office.